IBISWorld talks clothing exports amid COVID-19.

 One factor that will likely work against domestic clothing manufacturers is the forecast appreciation in the Australian dollar.

-"While this growth is marginal, it is a far cry from the 4.6% depreciation in Australia’s currency in 2019-20, which also played a part in knitted product exports skyrocketing,’ explained Mr Dean.
+"While this growth is marginal, it is a far cry from the 4.6% depreciation in Australia’s currency in 2019-20, which also played a part in knitted product exports skyrocketing," he said.

 This is especially true for New Zealand, where the New Zealand dollar is projected to depreciate at an annualised 0.6% over the next five years.

 The number of apparel manufacturers in Australia has fallen by more than 50% over the past decade, as firms have either moved operations offshore to countries with cheaper labour costs or simply exited the industry.

-"However, operators that can successfully capitalise on the opportunities created during the pandemic may be able to buck declining trends across Australia’s manufacturing sector,’ concluded Mr Dean.
+"However, operators that can successfully capitalise on the opportunities created during the pandemic may be able to buck declining trends across Australia’s manufacturing sector," he finished.